 Our puppet stage is 2.5 metres wide, plus the two speakers – making our front of stage roughly 3 metres to 3.5 metres in total.
 We use about 1.5 to 2 metres behind the stage to set up our puppets, props, seat and ourselves for performing.
 We use one powerpoint.

-PLEASE NOTE: Events that require us to travel long distances (ie. flights from Brisbane or drives longer than three hours from Brisbane) will incur additional costs such as flights, excess baggage, fuel and accomodation.
+PLEASE NOTE: Events that require us to travel long distances (ie. flights from Brisbane or drives longer than three hours from our base on Bribie Island) will incur additional costs such as flights, excess baggage, fuel and accomodation.
 If your budget allows for this, please contact us to make arrangements.

 Professional Development and Formal Training: